Standing by Your Side through Divorce

 Deciding to divorce your spouse can be difficult; however, it is often the best choice for a family.
 Divorce may seem like an overwhelming process that will drag on far too long, but the good news is that it doesn’t have to be—especially when you retain a skilled Mesa divorce lawyer to guide you through it.

 When you come to work with the team at Bastian Law Offices, PLC, we start by listening to your case and working with you to understand your situation.
-Once we have determined what type of divorce may be best, we can break down your options and help you move forward from there.
-Our main priority is to ensure that you positively dissolve your marriage, giving the boost you need to confidently embrace your new life.
+Once we have determined what type of divorce may be most appropriate for your circumstances, we can break down your options and help you move forward from there.
+Our main priority is to guide you through the divorce process in a constructive and informed manner, helping you take the next steps toward the next chapter of your life.

-Contact our trusted divorce lawyer in Mesa at (480) 526-4614 to schedule a confidential consultation.
+Contact our trusted Mesa divorce lawyer at (480) 526-4614 or schedule a confidential consultation online.

 How Do I File for Divorce in Mesa, Arizona?

-• Get Your Divorce Papers.
-Go to the Superior Court in the county where you live and obtain your divorce packets from the library resource center or the Clerk of Court.
-You can also apply and obtain Arizona divorce papers online.
+• Get your divorce papers.
+Go to the Superior Court in the county where you live and obtain your divorce packets from the Law Library Resource Center or the Clerk of Court.
+You can also apply for and obtain Arizona divorce papers online.

-• Pay the Divorce Filing Fee.
-If you cannot afford to file for divorce, then you may apply to have the fee waived.
+• Pay the divorce filing fee.
+If you cannot afford to file for divorce, then you may apply to have the fee waived or deferred.

-• Serve the Divorce Papers to Your Spouse.
+• Serve the divorce papers to your spouse.
 The Clerk of Court can help you arrange to have a copy of your divorce papers served to your spouse, either by a sheriff or by a registered process server.
 Your spouse, the "Respondent," must be served these papers within 120 days of them being filed.
-They must then file a response within 20 days of being served the divorce papers.
+They must then file a response within 20 days of being served the divorce papers, or 30 days if served out of state.

 Legal Separation Vs. Divorce: Which is Right for You?